Male Breast Reduction

 PREPARING FOR YOUR SURGERY

-You will also receive specific instructions on how to prepare for surgery, including guidelines on eating, drinking, smoking, and avoiding certain vitamins/medications.
+You will also receive specific instructions on how to prepare for your male breast reduction, including guidelines on eating, drinking, smoking, and avoiding certain vitamins/medications.
 While you are making preparations, be sure to arrange for someone to drive you home after your surgery and to help you out for a few days if needed.

 WHERE YOUR SURGERY WILL BE PERFORMED